JoshuaDodds/daren-sns-gateway/README.md

 # Daren-SNS Bridge

+## Disclaimer
+This project is about as bleeding edge alpha as you can get.
+As of the time of this writing (Jan 25th 2025) I am running it for about 8 hours in debug mode without any issues but I fully expect there will be some that will arise.

 ## Overview
-The **Daren-SNS Bridge** is a Python-based application designed to mediate communication between a Daren master device and multiple SNS slave devices using the dongles they are shipped with.
-It listens for commands from the Daren system, queries designated SNS devices for rich telemetry data, extracts data and builds a valid Daren formatted dataframe from the SNS response and returns that to the Daren master module.
+The **Daren-SNS Bridge** is a Python-based application designed to mediate communication between a Daren master device and multiple SNS slave devices using the serial/RS-485 dongles they are shipped with.
+It handles  both protocol translation and baud rate conversion.

+## How it works
+ - listens for commands from the Daren system
+ - queries designated SNS devices for rich telemetry data
+ - extracts data and builds a valid Daren formatted dataframe from the SNS response
+ - returns that response to the Daren master module.

 The bridge ensures seamless interoperability between the two systems assuming that your modules are daisy chained and connected via BMS-CAN to a Victron Inverter.
 (Other inverters could work but this is not tested, yet)

+# What are Daren / SNS battery modules ?
+These I have mainly seen sold by Aliexpress seller Papool, SuperBattery, possible Cernss, and maybe others but the BMS types I am referring to are as follows:

+Daren is the DR-JC03 based BMS which was first seen in Papool batteries and can be 19200 or 9600 baud depending on version and possibly firmware.
+It has ussually 2 RJ-45 ports on the front.

+SNS refers to a newer type module shipping with three RJ-45 ports on the front (one is labeled CAN).
+The manufacturer info mentions SNS, Cerns, and Ho01.
+This module by default, communicates at 9600 baud and and shares a common RS-485 pinout now with the Daren DR-JCXX BMS types so the same USB serial adapter can be used for both types.

 ## Features
 - Listens for commands from the Daren master.